coaxial/hello/_posts/2022-09-02-greener-software-is-better-software.md

 businesses or individuals.
-Almost every business I've worked with threw away vast quantities of 4–5 years old laptops, servers, monitors, furniture… Sending it to the recycler still means it will be destroyed (in most cases) rather than turned into a brand new item, and a fraction only of its materials will be recovered; the rest becoming e-waste.
+Almost every business I've worked with threw away vast quantities of 4–5 years old laptops, servers, monitors, furniture… Sending it to the recycler still means it will be destroyed (in most cases) rather than turned into a brand new item.
+A fraction only of its materials will be recovered; the rest becoming e-waste.

 Instead, it might be worthwhile to pull the storage from it (which can be